-Each student in grades 9 through 12 planning to participate in interscholastic athletic must pass a comprehensive physical examination yearly by a licensed health care provider that complies with current District policy.
+Each student in grades 9 through 12 planning to participate in interscholastic athletic must pass a comprehensive physical examination, commonly referred to as a Sports Physical Exam, yearly by a licensed health care provider that complies with current District policy.
 If the student does not have a personal health care provider, physical examinations may be available from school physicians and nurse practitioners on an appointment basis.
-For information, please call the Student Medical Services Office at (213) 202-7584 or (213) 202-7590 to schedule an appointment.
-You may also visit the Student Medical Services website for clinic information at http://achieve.lausd.net/Page/6200
+For information on making an appointment for a school entry, Child Health and Disability Prevention, and/or Sports Physical exam, please call the Student Medical Services Office at (213) 202-7584 or (213) 202-7590 to schedule an appointment.
+You may also visit the Student Medical Services website for clinic information at http://achieve.lausd.net/Page/6200.